US Cash Products-Harbor gasoline up on tightening supply

 * Gulf gasoline down on new cycle

-Oct 5 Gasoline differentials in the New York Harbor edged up on Wednesday on news of maintenance work at a Pennsylvania refinery days after another slated to close or be sold stopped processing crude, traders said.
+Oct 5 Gasoline differentials in the New York Harbor edged up on Wednesday on news of maintenance work at a Pennsylvania refinery days after another slated to close or be sold s 536870913 1937010544

-Prompt F4 RBOB differentials climbed 3.00 cents per gallon to 12.50 cents over the New York Mercantile Exchange's November RBOB futures contract as buyers snapped up increasingly scarce barrels.
+Prompt F4 RBOB differentials climbed 3.00 cents per gallon to 12.50 cents over the New York Mercantile Exchange's November RBOB futures contract as buyers snapped up increasingly scarce ba 536870913 1920099692

 Prompt M4 conventional gasoline also rose nearly 4.00 cents per gallon to 13.25 cents over, traders said, and premium RBOB and conventional grades rose by similar amounts as few barge loads or pipeline barrels were on offer.